Round House (Western Australia): Usage

 The Round House was used for colonial and indigenous prisoners until 1886, when control of the Convict Establishment prison (now Fremantle Prison) was transferred to the colony.
 After that, the Round House was used as a police lockup until 1900, when it became the living quarters for the chief constable and his family.

-As early as 1903 its removal had been suggested; again in 1929 unsuccessful suggestions were made to remove the Round House.
+The levelling of the entirety of Arthur's Head to use as material for the construction of the South Mole was suggested as early as 1894, with the removal of the Round House specifically from as early as 1903; again in 1929 unsuccessful suggestions were made to remove the Round House.

 In 1936, it was vested in the Fremantle Harbour Trust for preservation.
 A number of suggestions were put forth, including turning it into a museum, but these plans were interrupted by World War II.

 In 1966, the Port Authority opened the building to the public for two hours per day.
 Later, this attraction was run by the Western Australian Historical Society.
 The building was transferred to the City of Fremantle in 1982 and has been open daily since then.